RIE2020 ADVANCED MANUFACTURING AND ENGINEERING (AME) IAF-PP

 Industrial IoT (IIoT) Programme under the IAF-PP is to support Singapore’s advanced manufacturing and engineering (AME) industry sector with advanced IIoT technologies.
-In SIMTech, we develop cutting-edge technologies including industrial AI and analytics incorporating the IIoT sensors and connectivity, to help manufacturing companies for successful industrial transformation, and more importantly, for their sustainable future with growth, collaboration with I2R in the IIoT Programme.
+In SIMTech, we develop cutting-edge technologies including industrial AI and analytics incorporating IIoT sensors and connectivity.
+These technologies help manufacturing companies achieve successful industrial transformation, and more importantly, ensure their sustainable future with growth.
+This is achieved through collaboration with I2R in the IIoT Programme.

 Our research and development focus on the real-world industry problems in the manufacturing shop-floor such as predictive maintenance, online product quality monitoring, and real-time resource management for job dispatching.